ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 Level 2-4 Systems
 ===================

-On non-Level 1 platforms, the Land DA system can be run within a container that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
+On non-Level 1 platforms, the Land DA System can be run within a container that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
 Once these prerequisite libraries are installed, applications and models should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no pre-release testing has been conducted on these systems.

 .. note::